Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.7Location

-Why for business — Mandarin Oriental Singapore opened in 1987 in the working fan-shaped tower at the Marina Bay-and-Suntec edge — the working Asian-discipline operating culture, the working signature Mandarin Oriental brand DNA translated to the Singapore context, and the working CBD-and-Suntec-Con…
+Why for business: Mandarin Oriental Singapore opened in 1987 in the fan-shaped tower at the Marina Bay-and-Suntec edge, the Asian-discipline operating culture, the signature Mandarin Oriental brand DNA translated to the Singapore context, and the CBD and Suntec Convention Centre both inside a ten-minute walk.

 Four Seasons Hotel Singapore